ManhattanLife Medicare Supplement Plan Reviews in 2025

 Medicare Supplement Open Enrollment Period

-The best time to enroll in a ManhattanLife Medicare supplement plan is during your Medigap Open Enrollment Period.
-This six-month window begins the first day of the month in which you’re both 65 or older and enrolled in Medicare Part B. During this period, you have guaranteed issue rights, meaning:
+The best time to enroll is during your Medigap Open Enrollment Period, a six-month window beginning the first day of the month in which you’re both 65 or older and enrolled in Medicare Part B. During this period, you have guaranteed issue rights:

 Enrollment Outside Open Enrollment

-If you apply for a ManhattanLife Medicare supplement plan outside your Medigap Open Enrollment Period, you’ll likely have to answer health questions and undergo medical underwriting.
-One advantage noted with ManhattanLife is their somewhat relaxed underwriting standards compared to some competitors, potentially making them more accessible to those with health conditions.
+If you apply outside your Open Enrollment Period, you’ll likely undergo medical underwriting.
+ManhattanLife has somewhat relaxed underwriting standards compared to some competitors, potentially making them more accessible to those with health conditions.

 Application Process